GoTolstoy/tolstoy-toly-kb/products/play/product/user-flows/library-page.md

             - Video title (e.g., "Screen Recording 2024-...", "milk content collection flow...").
             - The creator’s name or the associated account.
             - Timestamps indicating the video's length and how many days ago it was added.
-            - Number of products tags that the video is associated with, or specific playlists.
+            - Number of product tags that the video is associated with, or specific playlists.
         - Each video thumbnail has an action option like "+ Playlist", allowing users to add videos to different playlists for organized access.
-        - A click on the video opens the product tagging modal. the modal is built from a preview of the video next to a search bar to search product catalog with products that appear in the video. for some videos there are ai suggested product users can approve or decline. read tag-modal.md to learn more.
+        - A click on the video opens the product tagging modal.
+The modal is built from a preview of the video next to a search bar to search product catalog with products that appear in the video.
+For some videos, there are AI suggested products that users can approve or decline.
+Read tag-modal.md to learn more.

     - **New Asset Button:**
     In the upper right corner, there is a “New asset” button, which serves as a call to action for users to upload new videos or create new content directly within the app.

-This screen is designed for ease of use, with visual and textual clues to help users manage their video content efficiently.
+This screen is designed for ease of use, with visual and textual clues, to help users manage their video content efficiently.
 The layout supports quick actions and easy navigation within a large volume of video assets, enhancing productivity for managing digital media in e-commerce or other digital platforms.